Benefits of an Enterprise Data Warehouse

 The reality is that pulling together data from a variety of disparate sources definitely doesn’t improve morale amongst employees or provide any safeguards for human errors.

-“You have widespread inconsistencies: different people completing their reports different ways,” Fan said.
+“You have widespread inconsistencies: different people completing their reports different ways,” Martin said.
 “Two people could be reporting on the same metric using different criteria, which skews the information for businesses reviews.”

 Benefits of an Enterprise Data Warehouse